LiterallyBlah/Nessus-to-Dradis/README.md

 # Nessus-to-Dradis
 This is a script that uses a config file to list scans and their associated projects in dradis.
-The main.py script when run will download a specified scan and upload it to the associated project in Dradis.
-This is mainly for people who deal with a lot of scans that run frequently (on a schedule) and are managed through Dradis.
+The main.py script, when run, will download a specified scan and upload it to the associated project in Dradis.
+This is mainly for people who deal with a lot of scans that frequently run (on a schedule) and are managed through Dradis.

 # Prerequisites
 You must have python3 installed in order to use this script.
 Once installed, you will then need to install the necessary libraries via requirements.txt: